UConn beats Boston College for first time behind 5 takeaways

 THE TAKEAWAY

-UConn: The Huskies jumped on Boston College fast, grabbing the lead less than two minutes in.
-Boston College was outgained 136-16 in the first quarter.
-It was another step in the right direction under first-year coach Jim Mora.
+UConn: A lopsided first quarter helped set the tone early for the Huskies.
+They outgained the Eagles 136-16 during that stretch in what proved to be a defensive clinic.

 Boston College: It was a painful day for the Eagles, who not only lost the game but also their quarterback.
-They've now lost three straight, and it won't get any easier with a short week ahead.
+They've now dropped three straight to fall to 2-6, and it won't get any easier with a short week ahead.

 UP NEXT